skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 The `Namespaces` selection works on an `OR` list, so besides single items, it will be important to check that any lists work as expected.

-Question: what would `Namespaces: []` stand for?
-Invalid policy that applies to no namespaces at all?

 Of course, one needs to make sure that policies that apply only to other namespaces make no changes on a given namespace, and that changes specific to a namespace do not affect others.